apitoolkit/apitoolkit-landing/content/blog/web-api-performance/index.md

 #### Best practices for designing intuitive and consistent endpoint URLs:

-- Use nouns to represent resources and collections, such as /users, /products, /orders, etc.
+- Use nouns to signify both singular and collective resources, like /users for a group of individuals, /products for a range of items, or /orders for a series of purchases.

-- Use plural forms for collections and singular forms for individual resources, such as /users/123, /products/456, etc.
+- Distinguish collections with plural nouns and individual items with singular nouns, for instance, /users for all users and /users/123 for a specific user.

-- Use HTTP verbs (GET, POST, PUT, PATCH, DELETE) to indicate the actions performed on the resources, such as GET /users to retrieve a list of users, POST /users to create a new user, etc.
+- Utilize standard HTTP methods (GET, POST, PUT, PATCH, DELETE) to denote operations on resources, for example, using GET /users to fetch users or POST /users to add a new one.

-- Use query parameters to filter, sort, paginate, or search the collections, such as /users?name=John&age=25&sort=asc&page=2
+- Apply query strings to sort, filter, paginate, or search within your resource collections, such as /users?name=John&age=25&sort=asc&page=2 for a refined user list.

-- Use path parameters to identify specific resources or sub-resources within a collection, such as /users/123/orders/456
+- Implement path variables to pinpoint particular resources or their nested counterparts, like /users/123/orders/456 for a specific user’s order.

-- Use consistent naming conventions and case styles for your endpoints, such as lowercase letters, hyphens for separators, camel case for query parameters, etc.
+- Maintain a uniform naming protocol and syntax across all endpoints, adopting lowercase, hyphens, or camelCase as appropriate for clarity and consistency.

 ### B. Employ Efficient Request and Response Formats